plasma4/magix-fix/DOCS.md

   category:'wonder',
 });
 ```
 `main.js` (or `magixUtils.js` with Magix) have the code for the popup that says "This wonder only needs one more step to finalize" and creates the buttons, but we won't go over them here.
+Magix also has some additional modifcations involving tooltips, tab colors, and update/draw functions.

 ## Additional info
 1. Check the Optimization section for ways to speed up the game that the base game does not do.
 (There is a lot you can do!)